Frequently (and infrequently) asked questions

 I did once get assaulted at Yankee Stadium by a seriously deranged man, but other than that, my experience with other fans is overwhelmingly positive.

-Do you knock over little kids?
+Is it true that you knock over little kids?

 No, no, and no. I've never knocked over anyone.
 I'm extremely careful and aware of my surroundings.
-The most aggressive fans are often the ones who've never caught a ball.
-They'll often do "whatever it takes" to get one because they see it as a once-in-a-lifetime opportunity.
-Anyone claiming I knock people down is flat-out lying.
+The most aggressive fans are usually the ones who've never caught a ball.
+They'll often do “whatever it takes” to get one because they see it as a once-in-a-lifetime opportunity.
+Anyone claiming that I knock people down is flat-out lying.
 Come watch me chase baseballs for five minutes or for the next five years.
 You won't see me knock anyone down because it's simply not part of my game.
 It's not who I am or what I do.

-Do you steal balls from kids?
+Do people also lie about how you steal balls from kids?

 What do you do with the balls that you keep?